octobercms/docs/console-commands.md

 `plugin:refresh` - destroys the plugin's database tables and recreates them.
 This command is useful for development.

     php artisan plugin:refresh AuthorName.PluginName

+<a name="plugin-rollback-command"></a>
+### Rollback plugin

+`plugin:rollback` - Restore a plugin version to a previously defined state.
+The second parameter version is optional, if in the past, it returns to a version after the informed, if not passed, back to the initial version of the plugin.

+    php artisan plugin:rollback AuthorName.PluginName 1.2.3

 <a name="plugin-list-command"></a>
 ### List Plugins